3-5 April 2017

-ACI EUROPE / WORLD, Annual Congress and Exhibition - the global meeting for air transport Chief Executives and industry leaders
+ACI EUROPE General Assembly, Congress and Exhibition - the global meeting for air transport Chief Executives and industry leaders.

 ACI is the only worldwide professional association of airport operators.
 ACI, headquartered in Montreal, is a non-profit-making organisation representing over 1,861 airports in 177 countries and territories worldwide.
 We are organised into five geographical regions: Africa, Asia-Pacific, Europe, Latin America/Caribbean, North America, each with its own board of elected airport leaders.
 In 2013, airports worldwide welcomed 5.95 billion arriving and departing passengers and handled 93.6 million metric tonnes of cargo and 79.6 million movements.

 ACI EUROPE, based in Brussels, Belgium, represents the interests of over 450 airports in 44 countries.
 Our members account for over 90% of commercial air traffic in Europe.
 In 2012, member airports handled 90% of commercial air traffic in Europe, welcoming over 1.6 billion passengers, 16.7 million tonnes of freight and more than 16 million aircraft movements.